ninjutsoo/t2i-adversarial/README.md

-# Text to Image - Adversarial
+# Text to Image - Trustworthy